amber714/MeepleMadness/README.md

 # MeepleMadness

-1.Download the zip file ""
+1.Download the zip file "gameTracker-groupProject.zip"

 2. Import the zip into Eclipse